This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 For this reason, it’s important to get a vet checkup if you notice your dog has excessive dandruff.
 Once you’ve received a diagnosis, you may be able to use some of the tips in this article to reduce the problem.

 Do you have any questions about how to get rid of dog dandruff?
 Please let us know in the comments.
+You may also want to read our article about why a dog’s fur might change color in spots.

 ABOUT THE AUTHOR